-The prison was given an inspection in the summer of 2016, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in February 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons”

 To read the full reports for the inspectors, follow the links below to the Ministy of Justice web site:

 - HMP & YOI Foston Hall , Report on an unannounced inspection of HMP & YOI Foston Hall (4-15 February 2019)

 - HMP & YOI Foston Hall, Report on an unannounced inspection of HMP & YOI Foston Hall (13-24 June 2016)

 - HMP Foston Hall, Report on an unannounced inspection of HMP Foston Hall (13 – 24 October 2014)